congzhou09/openai-relay/README.md

 ### design

-◇Use Flask service to listen to all requests and parse input parameters.
+◇Use Flask service to listen to all requests to it, and parse input parameters.
 Then send new requests using the "requests" module, and parse the returned data.
 Finally, respond with Flask.Response.

-### problems record
+### reasons of some code details & tips

 #### non-stream